notedwin/edwin-computer/_posts/home-server/2020-10-16-home-server.md

 This might not seem like a big change but I gained 3GB of ram and a giga-byte port.

-I planned on booting from a usb 3.1 SSD but raspberry pi 4 doesnt come with usb boot enabled by default so I had to update the EEPROM.
+I planned on booting from a usb 3.1 SSD but raspberry pi 4 doesn't come with usb boot enabled by default so I had to update the EEPROM.

-Luckily, raspian I was running on my old server is compatiable with my new raspberry pi.
-I backed up my files before this as I didnt know if it was actually going to work.
+Luckily, raspbian I was running on my old server is compatible with my new raspberry pi.
+I backed up my files before this as I did not know if it was actually going to work.

-After enabling USB boot, I installed raspian on the SSD.
+After enabling USB boot, I installed raspbian on the SSD.
 Any operating system compatible with arm7 works.